-Diploma Programme (DP) graduate Jeremie Gluckman-Picard reflects on his experience in Dr Ranta’s geography class and how it inspired him to be a better human being.
+Diploma Programme (DP) graduate Jeremie Gluckman-Picard reflects on their experience in Dr Ranta’s geography class and how it inspired them to be a better human being.

 Dr Ratna Ghose spent 15 years teaching the IB and is now the head of school at Capstone High in Bangalore, India.
 She took her experience with competency-based learning pedagogy that she acquired as an IB teacher and transposed it to the new Indian curriculum rollout and even remote learning.
 We sat down on a video call after over a decade since I had last been in her classroom to catch up.